ibm-cloud-docs/power-iaas/architecture-private-cloud.md

 ### Storage tiers
 {: #storage-tiers-spec-private-cloud}

 The storage tiers are based on I/O operations per second (IOPs).
-The performance of your storage volumes is limited to the maximum number of IOPs based on the storage volume size and storage tier.
+The performance of your storage volumes is limited to the maximum number of IOPs based on the storage volume capacity and storage tier.

 Flexible IOPS is a tier-less storage offering that removes the notion of a disk type and replace it with a storage pool.
 Each of the storage pools supports multiple storage tiers.
 The storage tiers are based on different IOPS levels.